 I've been in Halloween decorating mode for a few days.
 I'm not done either, I have a whole second book case to decorate!
-This is the project I just finished.
-The entertainment center.
-It cost me a total of $4 to make alllll this stuff!

 The only things I bought, were;